ertalite/ertalite/README.md

 - 👋 Hi, I’m @ertalite, I'm a beginner
-- 👀 I’m interested in sciences, technologies
+- 👀 I’m interested in mathematics, philosophy, technologies
 - 🌱 I’m currently learning C
-- 📫 You can reach me on my discord: Ｅｒｔａｌｉｔｅ#9698
+- 📫 You can reach me on my discord: ertalite

 <!---
 ertalite/ertalite is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.